What comes to mind when you think of SEO?

 Here are the different choices you'll have and what they mean:

-Day and name — This option sets up the slug to be the day the post went live and the name of your post.
-A good reason to use this is if you have multiple posts of the same name, but want the differentiator to be the date it was posted.
+- Day and name — This option sets up the slug to be the day the post went live and the name of your post.
+A good reason to use this is if you have multiple posts of the same name but want the differentiator to be the date it was posted.

 Each custom structure is separated by a backslash, and each tag starts with the percent sign.
-WordPress has a list of all of the structure tag options available to you, some options include author, hour, and category.

 You can find all of the structure tag options available to you on WordPress here.

 When creating permalinks, the main thing to keep in mind is focusing on SEO (i.e., keywords) and user experience.
 They're the virtual key (pun intended) to making sure your content is found by the people you want to reach.